reiffert2/home-assistant.io/source/_integrations/modbus.markdown

   type: string
 restart_delay:
   description: "Time to delay re-establishing a connection after connection close.
-  Some modbus devices need a delay of typically 1-2 seconds after an existing connection is closed before creating a new connection.
+  Some modbus devices need a delay after an existing connection is closed before creating a new connection."
-  If a device does not respond to messages after reloading YAML files, then try this parameter."
   required: false
-  default: 0
+  default: 1
   type: integer
 timeout:
   description: "Timeout while waiting for a response in seconds."